aonkeeper4/werver/README.md

   - serve other stuff than just bare html
 - route trees? subroutes? routes with variable arguments??
   - more attribute macros oooohhh
+- make errors in macros more descriptive
+  - figure out and use proper spanned errors
 - publish to crates.io!! (once ive got at least most of this)